 Colegio Franklin Delano Roosevelt, founded in 1946 by American residents in Peru, is a non-sectarian, non-profit, independent school.
 Colegio Franklin Delano Roosevelt, The American School of Lima, is an independent international school providing a college preparatory program in English for students from age 3 through grade 12.
-Colegio Roosevelt is the official U.S. State Department Office of Overseas Education School in Peru and serves the international business and diplomatic community, as well as host country nationals seeking a North American-style of education.
-The program is co-educational, non-residential, and extends from Early Childhood (age 3) through twelfth grade.
+Colegio Roosevelt is the official U.S. State Department Office of Overseas Education School in Peru and serves the international business and diplomatic community, as well as host country nationals seeking an American-style education.
+The program is co-educational and non-residential.
 Colegio Roosevelt offers (as one option for junior and senior students) the International Baccalaureate (IB) Diploma Program.
-Colegio Roosevelt is accredited by AdvancED (formerly known as the Southern Association of Colleges and Schools) and the Peruvian Ministry of Education.
+Colegio Roosevelt is accredited by Cognia (formerly AdvancED) and the Peruvian Ministry of Education.

-The total school enrollment is 1,622 with 481 students in Grades 9-12.
-Students come from 41 countries, with approximately 21% from the United States, 23% from other countries and 56% from Peru.
+The total school enrollment is 1,570.
+Students come from 42 countries, with approximately 24% from North America, 19% from other countries and 57% from Peru.

 Faculty and Administration

 There are 232 faculty members: 133 Peruvian citizens, 75 United States citizens and 24 citizens of other nations.
 Specialists are employed in such areas as Reading, Guidance, English as an Additional Language (EAL), and Learning Support Program.
 Professional development for faculty is available through in-house workshops, regional conferences, university extension courses and summer study grants.